ros2/design/articles/unique_network_flows.md

 ### Limitations

-If the RMW implementation decides to create a custom 6-tuple using the IPv4 DSCP field, the flows of only up to 64 (2^6) publishers and subscriptions within a node can be uniquely identified.
+- If the RMW implementation decides to create a custom 6-tuple using the IPv4 DSCP field, the flows of only up to 64 (2^6) publishers and subscriptions within a node can be uniquely identified.
 In addition, network administration processes should be notified that the DSCP field is re-purposed as an identifier to prevent misinterpretation.

+- Custom parsers built using RMW-specific documentation are required to understand the byte-arrays/strings returned by `get_network_flow_endpoints()`.

 ## Alternative Solutions